opentelekomcloud-docs/scalable-file-service/umn/source/management/managing_sfs_turboobs_storage_interworking.rst

 After you add an OBS bucket as a storage backend, you can use the metadata import function.

-Before using an SFS Turbo file system to access data in your OBS bucket, you need to use metadata import to import the object metadata (name, size, last modification time) from the bucket to the file system.
+Before accessing data in your OBS bucket from SFS Turbo, you need to use metadata import to import the object metadata (name, size, and last modification time) from the bucket to the file system.
 You can only access the object data in the interworking directory after the metadata is imported.
 This operation only imports the metadata.
 The data will be loaded from the bucket and cached in the file system when it is accessed for the first time.
 When the same data is accessed later, it will be accessed from the cache, instead of the bucket.

 SFS Turbo supports two metadata import methods: quick import and additional metadata import.
 After the metadata import is complete, you can view the imported directories and files in the interworking directory.

 -  Quick import: Use quick import if data in the bucket has not been exported from SFS Turbo before.
-A quick import only imports the object metadata (name, size, last modification time).
+A quick import only imports the object metadata (name, size, and last modification time).
 After the import is complete, SFS Turbo will, by default, generate the additional metadata (uid, gid, directory permissions, and file permissions).
 If you want to specify the permissions of imported directories and files, follow the instructions in section "Creating a Data Import or Export Task" in the *Scalable File Service API Reference*.
 Such an operation is only valid for the current task.
 Quick import is faster, so you are advised to use quick import.
 -  Additional metadata import: Use additional metadata import if data in the bucket has been exported from SFS Turbo before.
-With additional metadata import, both the object metadata (name, size, last modification time) and the additional metadata (uid, gid, mode) will be imported.
+With additional metadata import, both the object metadata (name, size, and last modification time) and the additional metadata (uid, gid, and mode) will be imported.
 If there is no additional metadata, the permissions you specified will be used for imported directories and files.

 #.
 Find the added OBS bucket and click **Import Metadata** in the **Operation** column.